zentralopensource/zentral/docs/apps/mdm.md

 **IMPORTANT** do not let the push/APNS certificates expire!
 Remember to renew them ahead of their expiry!

-To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it it important that the *topic* of a push certificate stays the same).
+To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
 In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.
 In the Zentral *MDM > Push certificates* section, find the certificate and click on the *Update* button, and do not *Add* a new certificate.

 ## HTTP API